AlfredoBejarano/increasing-order-algorithm/README.md

 Algorithm that asserts if removing a single element from an array of integers orders it by ascending values.

-The solution is both in Kotlin and Swift programming languages, I resolved it first on a language I know (Kotlin) as I didn't had a clue about anythin in swift and then proceeded to write the solution in swift using the same steps (or function equivalents) in swift, this pages were helpful in that:
+The solution is both in Kotlin and Swift programming languages, I resolved it first on a language I know (Kotlin) as I didn't had a clue about anything about how to write swift code, then I proceeded to write the solution in swift using the same steps
+(or function equivalents) as the kotlin solution, this pages were helpful in that:

 - [Swift.org](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html)
 - [iSwift Cookbook](https://iswift.org/cookbook)